ismailof/mopidy-podcast-ivoox/README.rst

    - explore iVoox podcasts directory
    - podcast search (*NOT YET IMPLEMENTED*)

-Additionally, for users looged into an iVoox account:
+Additionally, for users with an iVoox account:
    - user subscribed podcasts
-   - iVoox personal suggestions
-   - iVoox personal lists
+   - user personal lists
-   - favorites, pending and history lists
+   - iVoox lists: favorites, pending, suggestions and history

 DISCLAIMER: This extension has no authorization from www.ivoox.com and is not meant for production use.
-It aims to help IVoox users to access their account favorite podcasts and subscriptions on those platforms where there is no official client, such as Raspberry PI devices.
+It aims to help iVoox users to access their account favorite podcasts and subscriptions on those platforms where there is no official client, such as Raspberry PI devices.